gaepdit/db-helper/Readme.md

 ## What is this?

-This library was originally written for working with an Oracle database.
-It is being migrated to work with SQL Server. **This is still a work in progress.** Some parts are working and some are not.
-Please contribute and help fix the parts that don't work yet.

-See the status of each method at the bottom of this page.
+There are two classes available:

+* The `DBHelper` class has many functions available for interacting with a SQL Server database.
+These functions take care of the tedious parts of querying data or running commands on the database, such as handling connection objects and transactions.
+There are separate sets of functions depending on whether a SQL query string is used as input or the name of a stored procedure.

+* There is also a `DBUtilities` class with some static functions that simplify working with DBNull values and table-valued SQL parameters.

-## How do I use the library?
+## How do I install it?

-To install Simple DB Helper, run the following command in the [Package Manager Console](https://docs.nuget.org/consume/package-manager-console):
+To install DB Helper, search for "EpdIt.DbHelper" in the NuGet package manager or run the following command in the [Package Manager Console](https://docs.nuget.org/consume/package-manager-console):

 `PM> Install-Package EpdIt.DbHelper`

-There are two classes available:

-### The `DB` Class
+## Using the `DBHelper` class

-The DB class must be instantiated with a connection string.
-(In the future, there may be more options for instantiating.
-Let me know if this is a priority for you.)
+The `DBHelper` class must be instantiated with a connection string:

-Example:

 ```
-Friend DB As New EpdIt.DBHelper(ConnectionString)
+Public DB As New EpdIt.DBHelper(connectionString)
 ```

-The DB object has many functions available for interacting with the database.
-They differ based on whether they require a SQL query string as input, or the name of a Stored Procedure.

-#### Query string functions
+### Query string functions

-These functions require a SQL query or command plus optional SQL parameters.
+These functions require a SQL query or command plus an optional SQL parameter or array of SQL parameters.
+When running a non-query command, such as `INSERT` or `UPDATE`, an optional output parameter will contain the number of rows affected.

-**Example 1:** No SQL parameters
+**Example 1:** Simple query

 ```
 Dim query as String = "select States from StatesTable"
 Dim states as DataTable = DB.GetDataTable(query)
 ```

-**Example 2:** One SQL parameter
+**Example 2:** Query with one SQL parameter

 ```
 Dim query as String = "select UserName from UserTable where UserId = @id"